Bir Hakeim rescue: Background

 The Allies and the Central Powers had been engaged in the First World War since 1914.
 As Caliph of the Islamic faith, the Ottoman Sultan, Mehmed V had some influence over the Senussi, Bedouin pastoralists of Italian Libya and the western portion of British Egypt.
 The Senussi were inspired to revolt against the colonial powers in November 1915 and occupied part of the coast and oases of the Sahara Desert, starting the Senussi campaign.
 The British formed the Western Frontier Force (WFF, Major-General William Peyton) to fight the Senussi.
 From February the British were reinforced by troops freed by the evacuation of Gallipoli.

 The British defeated the main Senussi force on the coast at the Action of Agagia on 26 February but parts of the coast to the west and the oases in the interior remained under Senussi control.
 On 14 March the British re-occupied Sollum on the coast, to the west of Agagia, near the Libyan border.
 A mobile force, the Light Armoured Car Brigade (Major Hugh Grosvenor, 2nd Duke of Westminster), had played an important part, being directed in its movements by aircraft.
-Westminster's force consisted of three batteries of Rolls-Royce Armoured Cars, equipped with powerful engines and a revolving machine gun turret.
+Westminster's force consisted of three batteries of Rolls-Royce Armoured Cars, equipped with a machine gun in a turret.